kikitux/packer-vagrant-oracle/packer-make/README.md

 }
 ```

-And update the script part that install the software:
+And update the script part that install the software
-ie to install apache httpd
+ie to install apache httpd:

 FROM: